 - AMMO: Get bird hunting and slugs mixed 500+ rounds – consider some beanbag and/or rubber ammo if you aren’t sure they are zombies.
 Shoot at least 100 rounds for training

 - Downsides Expensive ammo; Heavy recoil – moderate to short range, hard to carry a lot of ammo

 - Upsides: stops zombies well, can mix slugs and shot for ammo flexibility; Good for bird / deer hunting; easy to use with limited training

 - Accurate at short to moderate range 30ft to 150ft possibly as far as 300ft with a slug.

 - The 12g Slug is good for large problems (through vehicle or armor) – there are a lot of different “custom” types of 12g ammo

 - If the 12 gauge is too much, consider the 20gauge or small 410.
 I dont recommend the 410 though, as it is not the multifunction weapon you get with the 12g or 20g.
 The 410 is still powerful in short distance, has lower kick but fewer projectiles (balls/shots) per shot, and the power is lower also.

 - You can get automatic shotguns from Remington, Mossberg, Bernoulli, and many others – but that adds complexity.
-There are even AR variants in 12 gauge.
-We recommend sticking with the pump shotgun is very reliable and well kept will last probably more than a lifetime.
+There are even AR variants in 12 gauge notably the Saiga is a smooth semi-auto shotgun.
+We recommend sticking with a pump shotgun.
+They are very reliable and well maintained, will last more than a lifetime.

 - Regardless – It is important to get a shotgun you can actually use accurately.